mesnitu/EasyPopulate-4.0/README.md

 * bookx_pages
 * bookx_publishing_date

-Besides this Bookx fields, the EP4Bookx export file has others fields available belonging to the normal product type, such as categories , weight, metatags, manufacturers, special price, date available.
+Besides this Bookx fields, the EP4Bookx export file has others fields available belonging to the normal product type, such as categories , weight, metatags, manufacturers, special price, date available, products rewards.
 Except for categories ( mandatory for new products ), they are configurable whether to be present in the export or not.

 ### Installation

 * This is a full EP4 (v0.33) package plus the EP4BookX files.
 Download and install EasyPopulate as you would.
 * Enable Bookx fields in EP configuration page.

->Note: It's quite possible that in the future EP4Bookx becomes a separated package (a copy / paste ) EP4 featured, as now it fully integrates with EP4, without changing his core files.
-It's quite normal that EP4 evolution will go much faster, and for me it's not going to be easy to always keep track of new EP4 versions.
+This will install the EP4Bookx database table.

-### Use it (still in idea stage)
+### Use it

 EP4Bookx brings some flexibility to the file and some features, but the main key, is to be as much flexible as possible.